bernard357/mcp-watch/docs/setup-qualys.md

 $ sudo nano config.py
 ```

-Every module has a separate section, so it should be easy to move around
+Every module has a separate section, so it should be easy to move around.
 Check the Qualys section and ensure that the module has been activated.
 Also double-check the URL that will be used to interact with the Qualys API endpoint.
 For example if you are located in Europe: